MegaMek/megamek/trunk/megamek/docs/editor-readme.txt

         bridge_cf: 0-150; defaults to 15, 40, 90, or 120 if not specified
         bridge_elev: any; surface of the bridge, defaults to 0 if not present
         fluff: 1-9; see the notes above.
+        arms: 1-2; blown off limbs
+        legs: 1-2; blown off limbs
+        ice: 1; combine with water to make "thin ice"
+        fortified: 1
+        geyser: 1-3; 1 is dormant, 2 is active, 3 is a magma vent
+        magma: 1-2; 1 is crust, 2 is liquid
+        jungle: 1-3; as woods
+        mud: 1-2; normal/deep
+        rapids: 1
+        sand: 1
+        snow: 1
+        tundra: 1
+        impassable: 1; this prevents units entering or deploying, e.g. for underground
+        elevator: (any); each exit corresponds to a die roll it will move on, and the terrain level is the new elevation after it moves.

     Future additions may include ice, as well as some of the terrain present in the Maximum Tech sourcebook (jungle, magma, etc.)